karaMuha/go-http/README.md

 }
 ```

-After that initialize a new server with a port and the newly created router
+After that initialize a new server with a port and the newly created router and listen for incoming requests
 ```
 package main